gambadio/Luca-Chat/readme.md

 Free to use and modify for personal, non-commercial purposes.

 ### Commercial Use
-For company or commercial use, please contact the Green Hockey team at shop@green.hockey to obtain a commercial license.
-Any commercial use without a proper license agreement is strictly prohibited.
+For company or commercial use, please contact me.

 All rights reserved. © Green Hockey